Banahlee/ping-pong-blog/README.md

 Technologies: JavaScript, Angular, Node, Express, Passport, Sequelize, and MySQL.

-To start the application, in the terminal, change into the client directory "cd client" then run npm install
+To start the application, in the terminal, change into the client directory "cd client" then run "npm install"

-next run ng serve.
+next run "ng serve."

-Then open a new terminal and run npm install
+Then open a new terminal and run "npm install"

-next run nodemon
+next run "nodemon"